lqhoa612/CapstoneVR2022/README.md

-# CapstoneVR2022
+# MxLabSimVR2022

 Project: A Virtual Reality for Mechatronics and Robotic Teaching.
-This project is a capstone project of myself @UTS